Project 2025: Policies

-Project 2025's supporters say it will dismantle a government bureaucracy that is, they believe, unaccountable and biased toward liberalism.
+Project 2025's supporters say it will dismantle a government bureaucracy that they say is unaccountable and biased toward liberalism.
 Its critics have called it authoritarian, Christian nationalist, and autocratic.
 Legal experts say it would undermine the rule of law, the separation of powers, the separation of church and state, and civil liberties.

 Some critics have suggested Project 2025 is based on personal vengeance, or that its proposals for national conservatism are merely an "attempt to intellectually retrofit a rationale for Trumpism".
 Compared to previous Republican agendas, Project 2025 contains more elements of culture war and advocates wider implementation of policy across the federal government.
 Some Project 2025 proposals may require Congressional approval or favorable Supreme Court rulings, but many others appear designed for implementation through executive orders or regulatory action—a pattern noted in independent analyses of executive orders and regulatory initiatives aligned with the project.

 Economy

 Project 2025 provides a range of options for economic reform that vary in their degree of radicalism.
 It is critical of the Federal Reserve, which it blames for the business cycle, and proposes its gradual abolition; it advocates instead that the dollar be backed by a commodity like gold.
 It recommends eliminating full employment from the Federal Reserve's mandate, instead focusing solely on targeting inflation.

 The project envisions eventually moving from an income tax to a consumption tax, such as a national sales tax.
 In the interim, the project seeks to extend the Tax Cuts and Jobs Act of 2017 (TCJA).
 It further recommends simplifying individual income taxes to two flat tax rates: 15% on incomes up to the Social Security Wage Base ($168,600 in 2024), and 30% above that.
 An unspecified standard deduction would be included, but most deductions, credits and exclusions would be eliminated.
 The proposal would likely increase taxes significantly for millions of low- and middle-income households.

 It aims to reduce the corporate tax rate from 21% to 18% because the mandate authors see it as the most harmful tax.
 The 2017 TCJA cut the rate from 35% to 21%.
 It proposes reducing the capital gains rate for high earners to 15% from the 2024 level of 20%.
 After these reforms are implemented, it recommends that a three-fifths vote threshold be required to pass legislation that increases individual or corporate income tax.
 The constitutionality of such "legislative entrenchment" is debated, but most legal scholars agree it is not allowed.

 The project proposes merging the Bureau of Economic Analysis, the Census Bureau, and the Bureau of Labor Statistics into a single organization, and aligning its mission with conservative principles.
 It recommends maximizing the hiring of political appointees in statistical analysis positions.
 It also recommends that Congress abolish the Consumer Financial Protection Bureau.
 It plans to abolish the FTC, which is responsible for enforcing antitrust laws, and shrink the role of the National Labor Relations Board, which protects employees' ability to organize and fight unfair labor practices.